-Kantha quilts and other items can be large and time consuming to make, so it's best to start small to practise and tackle bigger projects when you feel more comfortable with the technique.
+Kantha quilts and other items in the same style can be large and time consuming to make, so it's best to start small to and tackle bigger projects when you feel more comfortable with the technique.

 There are many different ways to kantha stitch, but nearly all of them involve a running stitch.
 A running stitch is where you pass the threaded needle through the fabric and back again over and over as below, as evenly spaced as possible, pulling it tight as you go.

-Tie a knot to prevent it slipping through when you pull it tight.
+At the start, tie a knot to prevent the thread slipping through when you pull it tight.

-To create a knot, push the needle through the fabric.
+To create the knot, push the needle through the fabric.

-Pull the needle and thread through (at least enough for the piece you are stitching) and hold the end of the thread thread down so it doesn't pull all the way through.
+Pull the needle and thread through (taking through at least enough thread for the piece you are stitching) but hold the end of the thread down so it doesn't pull all the way through.

 Pass the needle underneath the thread on the side which you are holding down.

 Pass the needle through the loop you've created.

 Pull the knot tight and repeat the 2nd to the 4th stages one or two more times to make sure the knot it absolutely secure.

 Finally, cut the tail off.
 You can repeat this style of knot for the end too – just remember to snip the end closest to the needle instead!